CodingThrust/trainingcamp/Events/index.md

 +++
-title = "Past Events"
+title = "Events"
 +++

-This page contains a series of materials for training students in quantum information, many-body physics and scientific computing.
-These materials target students at the Hong Kong University of Science and Technology (Guangzhou) and are freely available to the public.
+This page contains a series of events happening or happened at Quantum Bay.

+## Upcoming Events

+## Past Events
-## Scientific Computing (2024)
+### Training Camp: Scientific Computing (2024)

 This [training camp](https://github.com/CodingThrust/NumericTrainingCamp) is about the application of tensor network based methods in quantum many-body physics.
 The final reports are available as documents of repositories at the following links: